skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 `getTGT.py` uses the plaintext credentials we provided and makes another AS-REQ with the PA-data appended.

-The KDC processes the PA-authentication data by decrypting the timestamp using the client's kerberos secret.
+The KDC processes the PA-data by decrypting the timestamp using the client's kerberos secret.

 > Since a KDC requires access to the client's kerberos secret it is typically located on a Domain Controller.
 {: .prompt-info }